squidfunk/mkdocs-material/docs/publishing-your-site.md

 mkdocs gh-deploy --force
 ```

+This will build your documentation and deploy it to a branch
+`gh-pages` in your repository.
+See [this overview in the MkDocs
+documentation] for more information.
+For a description of the
+arguments, see [the documentation for the command].

+  [this overview in the MkDocs documentation]: https://www.mkdocs.org/user-guide/deploying-your-docs/#project-pages
+  [the documentation for the command]: https://www.mkdocs.org/user-guide/cli/#mkdocs-gh-deploy

 ## GitLab Pages

 If you're hosting your code on GitLab, deploying to [GitLab Pages] can be done